cloudteamdev/ByteDatabase/README.md

 This database is an official project by the [CloudTeam](https://cloudteam.me) and is managed by [avonryle#2022](https://github.com/avonryle) in discord. <br>

 ## Contributors ✨
-This database is an official project by the [CloudTeam](https://cloudteam.me) and is managed by [avonryle#2022](https://github.com/avonryle) atiscord.
+This database is an official project by the [CloudTeam](https://cloudteam.me) and is managed by [avonryle#2022](https://github.com/avonryle) at discord.

 Thanks goes to these wonderful people who contributed to this project: